SCHEDULE APPOINTMENT

 Empowering families to live healthy lives

-Fit Families was designed in 2005 using evidenced-based and promising strategies that focus on helping families eat healthier and be more active.
+Fit Families was designed in 2005 using evidenced-based and promising strategies that focus on helping families eat healthier and be more active in order to prevent childhood overweight/obesity.
 Fit Families provides the framework for achieving healthy food and beverage consumption, daily physical activity, and healthy supportive environments.
 Starting in federal fiscal year 2015 all SNAP-Ed projects, interventions, and plans were required to be evidence-based.
 Projects use individual approaches to nutrition education in combination with organizational, community, and/or public health approaches to increase their effectiveness.
 The role of SNAP-Ed regarding Policy, Systems, and Environmental (PSE) changes is to provide consultation and technical assistance regarding implementation in collaboration with other partners to help make the healthy choice the easy choice.

 Messages